njohal13/react-todo-simple/README.md

 # Simple todo list created with React
+- input form with add button
-- add list item
+- can add list item
-- remove list item
+- can remove list item with a button

 # Getting Started with Create React App